Elendol/proteomics-io/specs_md/PEFF.md

 PEFF: A Common Sequence Database Format for Proteomics
 ======================================================

-{% note %}
+> **Status of this document**

-**Status of this document:**
+>

-This document provides information to the proteomics community about a common sequence database format for proteomics.
-Distribution is unlimited.
+> This document provides information to the proteomics community about a common sequence database format for proteomics.
+Distribution isunlimited

-Version 1.0 FINAL
+>

-{% endnote %}
+> Version 1.0 FINAL

 ## Abstract